Skip to main content

 This article is for educational and informational purposes only and does not constitute financial advice, a personal recommendation, or an offer to buy or sell any securities.
 Broker fee schedules, platform features, and regulatory conditions change frequently -- always verify current terms directly with the broker before opening an account.

 The authors of this article do not receive commissions or compensation from any of the brokers discussed.
 Past performance and current fee structures are not guarantees of future terms.
-Investing in securities involves risk, including the potential loss of principal.
-Consider your own financial situation and objectives, and seek independent professional advice if needed.

 Fee data was last verified in February 2026.